git183nuozhe/RubikAI/README.md

-This Paper is under review of IROS.
+This Paper is under review of CAAI Transactions on Intelligence Technology.